Easy-to-read medicine information about salmeterol – what is it, how to use it safely and possible side effects.

 What is salmeterol?

-- Salmeterol may be used together with other medicines called corticosteroids or preventers such as beclometasone, budesonide or fluticasone.
+- For asthma, salmeterol should be used together with other medicines called corticosteroids or preventers such as beclomethasone, budesonide or fluticasone.

 - The usual dose of salmeterol is 1 or 2 inhalations twice daily.

 - Always use your salmeterol exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.

 - Keep using your inhaler every day.
 Do not stop using it, even if you feel better.
 Since asthma and COPD are long-term conditions, prevention with salmeterol is ongoing and it will need to be used every day for months or years.

 - Try to use your inhaler at the same time each day, to help you to remember to use it regularly.

 - If you miss a dose, you can take it as soon as you remember.
 But if it is nearly time for your next dose, just take your next dose at the right time.

 To get the most benefit, it is important to use the correct technique.
 Ask your doctor, pharmacist or nurse to explain how to use your inhaler.
 Even if you have been shown before, ask them to show you again how to use your inhaler if you still have any questions.
 Here is some guidance.

 |Take off the cap and hold the inhaler upright.|